Paul Pilot

 Paul Pilot (aka Paul Wilkinson) is a Northern Irish composer, musician and record producer.

 Pilot is known for using unusual sounds and instruments alongside more traditional band arrangements.
 This has been variously with found sound samples or instruments such as bowed saw or bass clarinet.
-Pilot has worked with bands such as Duke Special, All the Luck in he World, Athlete (band), Beth Rowley, Rue Royale, and Tim Williams.
+Pilot has worked with bands such as Duke Special, All the Luck in the World, Athlete (band), Beth Rowley, Rue Royale, and Tim Williams.